Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Design decisions:

-Build for WCAG 2.2 AAA from day one, ≥ 4.5:1 contrast, built-in suite of personalizable accessibility features including high contrast and font-scaling, full keyboard and screen-reader path.
+Build for WCAG 2.2 AAA from day one, ≥ 4.5:1 contrast, built-in suite of personalizable accessibility features.

 Tutorials are hidden in help centers.